microsoft/aitour-azure-openai-assistants/session-delivery-resources/demo-1/README.md

 * [Code Interpreter](https://learn.microsoft.com/azure/ai-services/openai/how-to/code-interpreter)
 * [File Search](https://learn.microsoft.com/azure/ai-services/openai/how-to/file-search)

-### The demo
+### The demo Source Code

-1. Clone the [Contoso Sales Assistant built with the Azure OpenAI Assistant API and Chainlit](https://github.com/gloveboxes/contoso-sales-azure-openai-assistant) repository.
-You'll need the **contoso-tents-datasheet.pdf** file from the **docs** folder later in the demo.
-2. From your browser, navigate to the [Contoso Sales Assistant](https://aka.ms/contoso-sales-assistant) website.
+1. From your browser, navigate to the [Contoso Sales Assistant](https://aka.ms/contoso-sales-assistant) website.
-3. Login with your GitHub account to get a demo key.
+2. Login with your GitHub account to get a demo key.
-4. Follow the instructions for the event, copy your API Key and navigate API Assistant demo.
+3. Follow the instructions for the event, copy your API Key and navigate API Assistant demo.

 #### Set the UX to Light Mode